MicrosoftDocs/winrt-api/windows.devices.gpio/gpiocontroller_getcontrollersasync_905412264.md

 ### -param provider
 The GPIO provider for the controllers on the system.

+> [!NOTE]
+> For info about providers, see the note at the beginning of the [Windows.Devices.Gpio.Provider](/uwp/api/windows.devices.gpio.provider) namespace topic.

 ## -returns
 When the method completes successfully, it returns a list of values that represent the controllers available on the system.